Eraclie Sterian: Sexology and natalism

-World War I and after
+World War I and LCC

-During early 1914, Sterian renounced his Conservative membership and joined the National Liberal Party, adhering to its Bucharest branch.
+During early 1914, Sterian renounced his Conservative membership and joined the PNL, adhering to its Bucharest branch.
 In summer of that year, which was shortly before the start of World War I, La Presse Médicale published his French-language essay on the supposed medical hazards of asphalt concrete.
 Sterian argued that, being impossible to sweep clean, asphalt created unhygienic dust, and also warned that asphalt roads had a serious risk of structural collapse.
 During the following two years, in still-neutral Romania, he returned to his literary work, this time published in Romanian.
 Tout pour l'enfant was translated as Copilul ("The Child"), and bound together with Sterian's second comedy, O invenție ciudată ("A Strange Invention").

 Following Romania's entry into the war, Sterian joined the medical officers' corps of the Second Army, becoming a Major on April 1, 1917, and a Lieutenant Colonel exactly four years later.
-He earned distinction with his work in combating typhus, contracting the disease himself and publishing his observations in 1918, when other articles of his also saw print in Ionescu-Caion's magazine, Cronicarul.
+He carried medical experiments on soldiers with massive hemorrhage, injecting them with seawater.
+In his overview of the results, he claimed that the injections acted as transfusions, allowing all subjects to be safely operated upon by military surgeons.
+He claimed that: "Soldiers who were dead—or nearly dead, due to massive blood-loss—came back to life..."
+During the rapid retreat of late 1916, he followed the troops into Western Moldavia.
+While in Bacău, he contracted typhus; he had fully recovered in March 1917, having been cared for by a military physician, Colonel Veniamin.
+Sterian earned distinction with his work in combating the disease, publishing his personal observations in 1918, when other articles of his also saw print in Ionescu-Caion's magazine, Cronicarul.
 The year also marked his son Paul's debut in literature, at age 14.

+Sterian could return to Bucharest before or after the Armistice of November.
+At the Military Hospital and at Colțea, he experimented with a serum that, according to his own claims, managed to alleviate symptoms of monoarthritis, orchitis, prostatitis, and gonorrhea-sourced "rheumatism"; supervised by Colonel Ilie Constantinescu, he also used this substance in treating ophthalmia caused by infection with Neisseria gonorrhoeae.
+In March 1919, he had resumed his activity in the PNL, appearing at party gathering organized by Ștefan Sihleanu and Ion G. Duca.
+He asked the PNL to endorse legislative proposals that would chase out delinquent tenants; this proposal was met with laughter from those in the audience, one of whom exposed Sterian for his practice of hiking rents.
+Sterian interrupted this activity to focus entirely on his research, and, on October 15, 1920, left for Paris to continue his experiments under Victor Morax's supervision.
+In early 1921, he was working at Lariboisière Hospital, applying his serum to conjunctivitis brought on by N. gonorrhoeae.